Effun-141/Effun-141.github.io/_posts/2023-02-07-Design of a Control System for a Wheeled-Legged Amphibious Robot Based on Super-Helical Sliding Mode Control..md

 #### &#127774; Aims:

-1. Design and production of physical prototypes of wheeled-legged robot.
+1. Design and make the physical prototype of wheeled-legged robot.
 2. Design a effective balance control algorithm based for the designed wheeled-legged robot.